Skip to content

 Facilities and Equipment Expand answer

-• Six clinical MRIs (two 1.5T Siemens and four 3T Siemens)
+• Nine clinical MRIs (Four 1.5T Siemens and five 3T Siemens)

 • One research MRI (3T Siemens)